brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 ```

 ### Modifying the `phaser` Component
-To modify `phaser` for your app, add the `components` field under `graph.nodes.phaser`.
+To modify `phaser` for your app, add the `plugins` field under `graph.nodes.phaser`.
 This will allow you to merge your `content` information with the default.

 ```json
 {